R. Kelly’s Legal Team Grilled in Court Over Contact With His Victims

 While Farinella was facing a disciplinary proceeding for those accusations, he claimed he was “suffering from a mental infirmity which made it impossible for him to defend himself,” which led to his license being immediately suspended on the grounds of disability.

-A month after he was reinstated in October of 2013, Farinella agreed to allow the Attorney Grievance Committee (AGC) to reactivate its petition for reciprocal discipline for the misconduct allegations.
+A month after he was reinstated in October of 2013, Farinella agreed to allow the Attorney Grievance Committee (AGC) to reactivate its petition for reciprocal discipline for the misconduct allegations from 2011.
 In May 2014, the AGC determined there was misconduct and gave him a three-month suspension.
-However, Farinella was immediately reinstated.
+However, because Farinella had already served a two-year suspension, he was immediately reinstated.

 In Feb.
 2015, the AGC alleged it had found additional instances of misconduct from Farinella between 2007 and 2011, filing 37 supplemental charges against him.
 A judge later granted a suspension and immediate reinstatement, noting how an advisor praised his rehabilitation efforts, as well as how he “expressed sincere remorse for his misconduct” and fully paid back his clients.